skilld-labs/skilld-docker-container/README.md

   2\.2\.
 Change _PHP_IMAGE_ in case you need another one

   2\.3.
 List all libraries you need using _COMPOSER_REQUIRE_ variable and space as delimiter

 3\.
+Copy __docker-compose\.override\.yml\.default__ to __docker-compose\.override\.yml__

+  This file is used to overwrite container settings and/or add your own.
+See https://docs.docker.com/compose/extends/#/understanding-multiple-compose-files for details.

+3\.
 Prepare your new Drupal site